-So if you're beginning your indoor training journey and aren't sure where to start, we've created a handy guide to get you started!
+So if you're beginning your indoor training journey and aren't sure where to start, we've created a handy guide to get you going.

 What do I need to get going?